ToYoNiX/debian-project/scripts/README.md

 Having a game Method offering you to install if you want to install Steam, and the GPU needed drivers or not.

-> [!IMPORTANT]
-> The script will always be updated.
-We appreciate your feedback and encourage you to report any issues you encounter by creating an issue on our GitHub repository.